 Isla Santa Cruz

 As the closest Island to Seymour Airport (Isla Baltra), Santa Cruz is where most visitors begin their Galapagos adventure.
-Travellers are well catered for with accommodation and restaurant options, however internet is limited and expensive.
+Travellers are well catered for with accommodation and restaurant options, however, internet access is limited and expensive.
 My advice is to plan for Galapagos to be a digital detox and don’t rely on internet connection at all.

 Puerto Villamil is somewhat less developed than Puerto Ayora, for example the roads are not paved.
 Accommodation varies, but as a whole is slightly more rustic.
 Rooms were still clean, air-conditioned with a comfortable bed and a good breakfast.
 Food outlet options are fewer, but the fresh seafood is excellent anywhere you go in the Islands!
 Internet connection is virtually non-existent.
-You may be able to check your email, but don’t expect to be uploading your holiday snaps to Facebook or Instagram.
+You may be able to check your email, but don’t expect upload your holiday snaps to Facebook or Instagram.